8f-a/Satellite-Building-Detection/README.md

 # Satellite-Building-Detection
-Detection and recognition houses and buildings on satellite radar images taken by the RadarSAT-2 satellite using the YOLOv4 neural network.
+Detection and recognition houses and buildings on satellite radar images taken by the RadarSAT-2 satellite using the YOLOv4 neural network.\
-*Term paper presentation, Egor Busko*
+*Term paper 2021, Egor Busko*

 ---
 ### Table of Contents